 Italian food features regularly on our table and we team it with the occasional glass of icy Limoncello as an apéritif.
 The first time I tasted limoncello was many years ago during a visit to Tasting Australia in Adelaide, when I was fortunate enough to meet Libero de Luco, the maker of Ambra limoncello.
-Libero's hand-zested Ambra range includes lemon, strawberry, orange and chocolate!
-There are some lovely recipes on the Ambra site, so make sure you dip in.
+Libero's hand-zested Ambra range includes lemon, strawberry, orange and chocolate.
+So exquisite.

 1 x 700ml bottle of vodka

 450mls pure bottled water*

 Sterilise a wide necked preserving jar or bottle.
 Now soak the lemons for 30 minutes in a bowl of water, then give them a good scrub with a vegetable brush.
 Pat them dry with paper towelling.
 Then, using a good vegetable peeler, peel thin strips of rind away from the lemons, taking care to leave behind the bitter white pith.

 Place the lemon rind and the vodka into the sterilised jar or bottle.
 Seal it and store in a cool, dark place for about a four weeks, or longer if possible.
 Give the bottle a gentle shake on a daily basis.
 You will notice the colour of the liquid and the lemon rind changing with time.
 The rind seems to lighten in colour, while the liquid becomes a deep golden yellow.
 But please wait, your limoncello is not ready yet.